SCAR/distant/.github/ISSUE_TEMPLATE/contribute-a-new-data-set.md

 -->

 **Data**
-> Provide the URL to the data, otherwise attach the data files to this issue by dragging and dropping here.
+> Provide the URL to the data layers, otherwise attach the data files to this issue (drag and drop them onto this comment box, or click the "Paste, drop, or click to add files" below this box).
+You will probably need to zip the files first - GitHub only accepts a limited range of file types - but zip files are accepted.

 **Taxonomic groups covered**
 > Enter the taxonomic groups, including species names if applicable.